roytang/blog/content/replies/2017/01/dcestzj/index.md

 - PlayStationPlus
 ---

-AFAIK only the console where the account is set as primary can that account's games be played by other accounts.\n\nFor cross-region compatibility of game DLC, it depends on the game.
+AFAIK only the console where the account is set as primary can that account's games be played by other accounts.

+For cross-region compatibility of game DLC, it depends on the game.